Pupil Premium Funding Statement

 We have considered the outcomes from National Research and Best Practice when making decisions about pupil premium spending.
 We have looked at the Sutton Trust Report and Ofsted case studies to consider how we can maximise the use of our funding to improve outcomes for disadvantaged pupils.
 We have also used data and tracking to analyse where achievement gaps exist within our school to target spending effectively.

-In addition to the above, the school recognises the fundamental importance of quality first teaching for all its pupils.
+We recognise the fundamental importance of quality first teaching for all its pupils.
 We have therefore used our staff development time to focus on securing consistently good teaching and learning.
 We have reviewed our approach to marking and feedback, the use of effective questioning and enabling children to understand how to be effective learners.

 If your child does not have FSM but may be eligible because of your family’s income level, please contact the office (in confidence) to register them.
 Even if you do not wish them to have the meals, this would mean the school could still claim Pupil Premium funding that would be used to help your child.